-- 3. The Traffic count program may be expanded to assist INDOT in collecting count data for State Routes and functionally classified local roads located in Delaware County and/or selected surrounding counties. - 4.
-Traffic counts will be taken as needed in the Westwood Historic District and, in particular, at the intersections: Meadow/ Riverside, Meadow/Petty, Warwick/Riverside, Briar/Riverside, Briar/Petty and Petty/ McKinley.
-Traffic counts will be taken in future fiscal years to compare with the baseline 2009-2010 volumes. - 5.
-Traffic volume counts from this work element will be seasonally adjusted and submitted annually to INDOT, with emphasis on HPMS data. - 6.
-A summary of traffic count data from the Traffic Count Program will be maintained on the website and in reproducible form for the provision of information to the general public.
-This will include a summary listing of traffic volume information that is continually adjusted to reflect past and current counts. - 7.
+- 4. Traffic counts will be taken as needed, in-house or on a consulting basis.
+Required information will be reported to INDOT.
+Data collection of INDOT posted traffic counts applicable to our area. - 5.
+A summary of traffic count data from the Traffic Count Program will be maintained in GIS and in reproducible form for the provision of information to the general public.
+This will include a summary listing of traffic volume information that is continually adjusted to reflect past and current counts. - 6.
 Purchase, installation, and operational maintenance of portable stations to be placed on the local and regional trail system for input from users and collection of user characteristics statistics.
-The data will be used toward developing and maintaining a regional bicycle and pedestrian system. - 8.
+The data will be used toward developing and maintaining a regional bicycle and pedestrian system. - 7.
 Routine maintenance and repair of traffic count equipment, purchase of new equipment and purchase of necessary supplies for this equipment.
-The upgrading of traffic count equipment will allow the DMMPC to do more counts and collect more types of traffic data while requiring less labor for data collection than in the past. - 9.
+The upgrading of traffic count equipment will allow the DMMPC to do more counts and collect more types of traffic data while requiring less labor for data collection than in the past. - 8.
 Turning movement traffic counts will be taken at major intersections within the Muncie Urbanized Area including signalized intersections on HPMS street segments and other intersections as needed for analyzing the transportation network.
 The data from these turning movement counts will be analyzed for capacity and delay information using the Highway Capacity Manual software.
 A copy of the data for HPMS sampling signalized intersections will be submitted to the Indiana Department of Transportation (INDOT).

-03 TRAFFIC ACCIDENTS
+200-03 TRAFFIC ACCIDENTS